-Zelenskyy vows to only use Tomahawks against Russian military targets
+Zelenskyy promises to only use Tomahawks against Russian military targets

 “If Russia persists in its obstinate warmongering and its refusal to come to the negotiating table, it will have to pay the price,” he said.

-Meanwhile, Zelenskyy said in a Facebook post that he had urged Macron to give Ukraine more missiles and air defence systems, stressing that Russia was increasing its bombardments while the world’s focus was elsewhere.
+Zelenskyy said in a Facebook post that he had urged Macron to give Ukraine more missiles and air defence systems, stressing that Russia was increasing its bombardments while the world’s focus was elsewhere.

-“Russia is now taking advantage of the moment — the fact that the Middle East and domestic issues in every country are getting maximum attention,” Zelensky said in a readout of his call with Macron.
+“Russia is now taking advantage of the moment – the fact that the Middle East and domestic issues in every country are getting maximum attention,” Zelenskyy said in a readout of his call with Macron.

-As it has done before, Russia is targeting Ukrainian energy infrastructure in an attempt to cripple the sector before winter.
+As it has done before, Russia is attacking Ukrainian energy infrastructure in an attempt to cripple the sector before winter.

 In the past week alone, Russia has launched “more than 3,100 drones, 92 missiles, and around 1,360 glide bombs” at Ukraine, according to Zelenskyy.

-Two employees of Ukraine’s largest private energy company, DTEK, were injured at a substation in Kyiv province in overnight attacks on Sunday, according to the regional governor.
+Two employees of Ukraine’s largest private energy company, DTEK, were injured at a substation in the Kyiv region in overnight attacks on Sunday, according to the regional governor.

 On Friday, Russia carried out what Ukrainian Prime Minister Yulia Svyrydenko described as “one of the largest concentrated strikes” against Ukraine’s energy infrastructure, leading to blackouts across the country.